AdobeDocs/campaign.en/help/v8/send/transactional-template.md

 #### Transition from [!DNL Campaign Classic] v7 {#transition-from-v7}

-If you are [transitioning from Campaign Classic v7](../start/v7-to-v8.md), all deliveries go through the mid-sourcing server.
+If you are [transitioning from Campaign Classic v7](../start/v7-to-v8.md), all deliveries go through the mid-sourcing (MID) server.

 However, when creating a transactional message template, the routing needed for the template to be successfully used is **internal email delivery**.
 This routing prevents you from sending proofs.